 Out-of-ordinary observations of that master of the air, Swallow-tailed Kite, included one in Newton Co, MS 14 Aug (JMM), three at Wheeler NWR 11 Aug (TVR) giving a 10th T.V. record, up to three kites 15–16 Aug in Clay Co, MS (TLS, ph.
 MHS, DP, JP, PM), and a single in Blount Co, AL 7 Sep (KWB).
 Found locally in the M.R. with increasing frequency, up to 12 Mississippi Kites 9 and 28 Aug at Sylacauga, Talladega Co (FC) were unusually numerous.
 Rare but regular in late fall on the Alabama coast, an immature Swainson’s Hawk was at Summerdale, Baldwin Co 11 Nov (ph.
 KC).
-Rare Harlan’s Hawks, the expected dark-morph Red-tailed Hawk, were photographed in Mississippi 15 Nov in Tunica Co (HM) and 26 Nov in both Panola (CB) and Oktibbeha Cos (TLS, JH).
+Dark-morph Harlan’s Hawks were photographed in Mississippi 15 Nov in Tunica Co (HM) and 26 Nov in both Panola (CB) and Oktibbeha Cos (TLS, JH).
 A Yellow-bellied Sapsucker in Dale 19 Sep (RWh) was the earliest for the I.C.P.
 Tallying 12 Red-cockaded Woodpeckers at a known colony site in Talladega NF, Bibb Co 14 Nov (ph.
 LF) gave the I.C.P. a fall high and tied the all-time I.C.P. maximum.
 A juvenile Peregrine Falcon 5 Aug in Lowndes Co (TLS) preceded the U.E.C.M. arrival mark.

 Flycatchers through Vireos

 Ash-throated Flycatcher is an anticipated visitor in autumn, mostly along the outer coast.
 Mississippi coastal sightings this season included 25 Oct at Singing River I., Jackson Co (JWr, BJ, ph., acc.), 26 Oct at Ocean Springs, Jackson Co (ph.
 MS, p.a.), and 28 Nov at Greenwood I., Jackson Co (CS, AD, TG, ph., acc.); while the far-inland bird 7–9 Nov at Oxford (CB, m.ob., ph., acc.) was quite unexpected.
 Along Alabama shores, Ash-throateds occurred 1 Nov at Dauphin (AH, BCG et al., ph.), 7–11 Nov at Ft.
 Morgan (ph.
 FCh et al.), and 19–21 Nov at Blakeley I. (EH et al., ph.).
 The Great Crested Flycatcher 21 Oct in Jefferson Co (JC) provided inland Alabama a new late departure date.
-A vocal Couch’s Kingbird was near Fairhope, Baldwin Co 26–29 Oct (GEH, ER, CD et al., ph., p.a.); the ninth of the Tropical/Couch’s complex for Alabama, and the third assignable to species.
+A vocal Couch’s Kingbird was near Fairhope, Baldwin Co 26–29 Oct (GEH, ER, CD et al., ph., p.a.); it was the ninth of the Tropical/Couch’s complex for Alabama and the third assignable to species.
 Another Couch’s studied at St. Catherine Creek NWR, Adams Co 11–12 Nov (BT, TT, ph., v.r., acc.) was only the fourth identified to this species in Mississippi.
 Though regularly breeding nearby at Dauphin, Gray Kingbird is rare in Mississippi and nests erratically.
 One was spotted at the very late date of 4 Nov at Pascagoula (HEH, MAS, acc.).

 Olive-sided Flycatcher regularly transits the region in early fall.
 This season saw individuals at seven localities in Mississippi 16 Aug–4 Oct, split between the coast (BJ, HC, ph.) and inland (HM, LT, ST, GCK, BL et al., ph.).
 Usually Olive-sideds are scarcer to the east in Alabama, but this was a good year, with at least eight 28 Aug–1 Nov, also divided between coastal (LFG, EH, ML, BCG, PRu, JF et al., ph.) and inland (SW-K, GEH, BC, KW, RR, ph.) locales.
 Though identified a bit too enthusiastically at times, Yellow-bellied Flycatcher is an expected low-density transient in the fall.
 In the period 25 Aug–7 Oct, there were satisfactory reports of at least 25 birds at 13 sites, mostly in Alabama; including 11 banded at Ft.
 Morgan 31 Aug–7 Oct (TJZ et al.).
 Alder Flycatcher is a regular transient as well, though is not often identified confidently to species by voice.
 Such reports included 18–19 Aug in Clay Co, MS (TLS, ph.
 MHS, PM), 20–23 Aug in Oktibbeha Co, MS (TLS, ph.
 MHS et al.), and 10 Sep in Chambers Co, AL (ph.
 GEH); at least three were calling 17 Sep in Jackson Co, MS (ph.
 CS).
-More readily identified, and even breeding sparsely in the region, is Willow Flycatcher; vocalizing individuals were noted in Alabama 5 Sep in DeKalb Co (GEH), 19 Sep at Birmingham (RR), and 26 Sep in Tallapoosa Co (GEH).
+More often observed (and even breeding sparsely) in the region is Willow Flycatcher; vocalizing individuals were noted in Alabama 5 Sep in DeKalb Co (GEH), 19 Sep at Birmingham (RR), and 26 Sep in Tallapoosa Co (GEH).

 A Say’s Phoebe was exciting at Dauphin 11–17 Oct (HEH, m.ob., ph.), representing the 11th for Alabama and seventh for the G.C.
 It was a good season for the popular Vermilion Flycatcher, a rare-but-regular transient and wintering species.
 Alabama coastal reports were of an adult male beginning 11 Oct near Foley, Baldwin Co (EB, m.ob., ph.), up to three revisiting a site near Summerdale, Baldwin Co beginning 6 Nov (ph.
 KC, m.ob.), a female returning 8 Nov west of Bell Fontaine, Mobile Co (RLK, RJK, ph.), and a female Foley 15 Nov (EB, m.ob., ph.).
 On the Mississippi coast, Vermilion reports began 12 Oct with a returning male at Biloxi (HC, AHu, m.ob., ph.), an immature male near Moss Point, Jackson Co starting 13 Oct (ph.
 BJ et al.), and an immature male 25 Oct at Singing River I., Jackson Co (ph.
 BJ).
 More unusual well inland, up to three of these dandies were surprising in Oktibbeha Co 20–23 Aug (TLS, MHS, m.ob., ph.) providing a fourth U.E.C.M. record; a returning female was noted from 30 Oct in Lowndes Co, MS (TLS, ph.
 MHS et al.), and an adult female was spotted 20 Nov at Eufaula NWR (ph.
 JB).